curl/curl/docs/libcurl/libcurl-tutorial.md

  curl_easy_setopt(handle, CURLOPT_PROXYUSERPWD, "myname:thesecret");
 ~~~

-There is a long time Unix "standard" way of storing FTP user names and
+There is a long time Unix "standard" way of storing FTP usernames and
 passwords, namely in the $HOME/.netrc file (on Windows, libcurl also checks
 the *%USERPROFILE% environment* variable if *%HOME%* is unset, and tries
 "_netrc" as name).
 The file should be made private so that only the user may
 read it (see also the "Security Considerations" chapter), as it might contain
 the password in plain text. libcurl has the ability to use this file to figure
-out what set of user name and password to use for a particular host.
+out what set of username and password to use for a particular host.
 As an
 extension to the normal functionality, libcurl also supports this file for
 non-FTP protocols such as HTTP.
 To make curl use this file, use the
 CURLOPT_NETRC(3) option: